 However, there's also the option of earning and in the process funding others to shape society's ideas.
 You might be able to accomplish more total influencing in the same amount of time this way, so it's possible earning could be better even from the perspective of long-run memetic change.

 Or maybe rather than earning yourself, you should bring others into the movement, some of whom will earn.
 Or you could write about building movements to encourage people to earn.
 Or you could earn to fund people to write about building such movements.
 And so on.
 We run into issues of whether the chicken or egg comes first here.

 This becomes confusing to think about, but it helps to remember that each of these strategies takes time and has bounds on how far it can go before other limiting factors kick in.
 Direct outreach can be limited by funding.
 Earning is bounded by how many people you can fund.
-Movement-building is limited by funding and having some content to share with people (otherwise, what exactly are you building?).
+Movement-building is limited by funding and having some content to share (otherwise, what are you building a movement around?).
+Producing high-quality research can attract talented people who stumble upon it.
 Direct altruism work is constrained by funding and knowledge of which causes are best to support.

 There's nothing magic about any of these options.
 All are a priori plausible possibilities, and the choice depends on what factors are limiting right now, what you're best at, and what you'd most enjoy.

 Don't earn to give if your talent lies elsewhere